SANSKAR7779/Diabetes_Prediction_Model/README.md

 # Diabetes_Prediction_Model
-It is a ML model that predicts the diabetes of the person.
+It is an ML model that predicts whether a person is diabetic or not.